martenscs/my-account/README.md

 my-account
 ==========

-Data Broker sample UI for self-service account management
+Data Governance Server sample UI for self-service account management

-### Simple Deployment (within the Data Broker)
+### Simple Deployment (within the Data Governance Server)

 1. Extract the my-account.tar.gz file (found in the samples directory).
 2. Use dsconfig to run the commands in the setup.dsconfig file.
-This will create a Web Application Extension, assign the Web Application Extension to the HTTPS Connection Handler, and add the required Scope and OAuth Client objects to the Data Broker's configuration.
-If you are installing the sample on a Data Broker server group, you can apply the script to the entire server group using the "--applyChangeTo server-group" argument.
-For Data Broker servers added later, untar the my-account archive before cloning the configuration from an existing server.
+This will create a Web Application Extension, assign the Web Application Extension to the HTTPS Connection Handler, and add the required Scope and OAuth Client objects to the Data Governance Server's configuration.
+If you are installing the sample on a Data Governance Server server group, you can apply the script to the entire server group using the "--applyChangeTo server-group" argument.
+For Data Governance Servers added later, untar the my-account archive before cloning the configuration from an existing server.
 3. Restart the HTTP Connection Handler by disabling and re-enabling it, or by restarting the server.
 4. Access the sample at the HTTP Connection Handler's address and the /samples/my-account context.
 For example:
    "https://1.2.3.4:8443/samples/my-account/".